wei/elevenlabs-packages/packages/agents-cli/README.md

 # Delete agent (removes locally and from ElevenLabs)
 agents delete <agent_id>

+# Delete tool locally and from ElevenLabs
+agents delete-tool <tool_id>

+# Delete all tools
+agents delete-tool --all

+# Delete all tools in specific environment
+agents delete-tool --all --env prod

+# Delete test locally and from ElevenLabs
+agents delete-test <test_id>

+# Delete all tests
+agents delete-test --all

+# Delete all tests in specific environment
+agents delete-test --all --env dev

 # Add componenents from [ui.elevenlabs.io](https://ui.elevenlabs.io)
 agents components add "Component Name"